-I am amazed that many photographers, far too many of them work on a monitor with no calibration, no profiling and get surprised when they do not achieve the expected colors from their prints.
-I have made quite a few presentations on digital workflow, and have been preaching the importance of color management starting with the display monitor calibration and profiling.
+I am amazed that many photographers, far too many of them work on a monitor with no calibration, no profiling, and get surprised when they do not achieve the expected colors from their prints.
+I have made quite a few presentations on digital workflow and have been preaching the importance of color management starting with the display monitor calibration and profiling.
 The importance of a calibrated and properly profiled display monitor cannot be overemphasized.
 It is a must, period.
-The rest of the color-manged workflow depends on it.
+The rest of the color-managed workflow depends on it.

 Display Calibration is Essential

 I have been using a Monaco Optix-XR display calibration device that I acquired about 8-9 years ago; it was one of the better devices then.
 It served me well over the years until I upgraded my computer about a month ago, and its OS to Windows 7.
 The old software, which had not been updated for many years after X-Rite acquired Monaco, did not install on Windows 7 64-Bit OS.
 A replacement was necessary, not for compatibility reasons only but also the availability of newer and better technology.

 I sought advice from Brenda, the knowledgeable and helpful rep of X-Rite as to which one of their products would suit my needs the best.
 X-Rite makes close to ten different models with a wide range of capabilities and prices, and I considered the i1Display series and the ColorMunki.
 She recommended X-Rite ColorMunki Photo (yes, it sounds a bit hokey to me too) and demoed one on my computer.
 I was sold on the spot.
 The process could not be simpler, it’s so simple a Munki can do it (sorry for the pun!)

 Install the software first; it will probably take longer than the actual display calibration.
 Then plug in the CM (no more Munki-ing around with the long names) to an available USB port, which will trigger the installation of the hardware device driver.
 After it says your hardware is ready to use, start the Photo software.